 PUTTING IT ALL TOGETHER

 You’re probably going to look at everything and say to yourself “Uhh that’s a whole lotta ingredients to fit into this little frying pan!” …and you’re right!
-It will look like there’s a lot of ingredients to be stuffing into a tiny frying pan, but the noodles when cooked will shrink and the vegetables will wilt.
+It will look like there’s a lot of ingredients to be stuffing into a tiny frying pan, but once you start cooking it, the noodles will shrink down and the vegetables will wilt.

-BUT you’re still right!
-There was no way I was going to fit all that food into my itty bitty frying pan so I had to do this in 2 steps.
+I have tiny frying pans at home, so there was no way I was going to fit all that food into my itty bitty frying pan so I had to do this in 2 steps.
+If you have larger frying pans – use them.

 Tip #4: When you are mixing the soy sauce mixture together, use hot water.
 This will melt the sugars so that it doesn’t sit at the bottom of the sauce.